Keto Condensed Milk

 Keto Condensed Milk is in so many delicious dessert recipes.
-My Sugar Free Sweetened Condensed Milk is rich, creamy, and perfect for baking.
-Use it for all of your baked goods and enjoy the fact that it's low-carb, keto, gluten-free, and grain free.
+My Sugar Free Sweetened Condensed Milk Recipe is rich, creamy, and perfect for baking.
+Use it for all of your baked goods and enjoy the fact that it’s low-carb, keto, gluten-free, and grain free.

 This was one of the first recipes I ever blogged back in 2016.
 I originally created this for my Magic Cookie Bars in December 2015 and it has become a staple in my kitchen.
 I think my food photography skills have improved enough in the last 5-6 years that I wanted to redo this post.

 Why am I so excited about keto condensed milk, you ask?
 Because regular sweetened condensed milk has 22 grams of sugar in just 2 tablespoons for leading brands!
-It is so nice to have a sugar free alternative to the canned varieties.

 Here is a photo my low carb condensed milk being poured it over my Magic Cookie Bars to whet your appetite.